-It should be noted that, during the financial year of 2022, and regarding its corporate governance and internal control model, Banco Santander Totta S. A., observed and complied with the procedures imposed by Bank of Portugal Notice No. 3/2020, of July 15, and with the revised guidelines (EBA/GL/2021/05) of the European Banking Authority (EBA) regarding their application.
+It should be noted that, during the 2022 financial year, and regarding its corporate governance and internal control model, Santander Totta, SGPS, S. A., observed and complied with the procedures imposed by Bank of Portugal Notice No. 3/2020, and with the revised guidelines (EBA/GL/2021/05) of the European Banking Authority (EBA) regarding their application.